Captain Phasma: The Force Awakens (2015)

 The second trailer for the 2015 film Star Wars: The Force Awakens introduced the character.
 As the film opens, Phasma is leading an attack at Tuanul, a settlement village on the desert planet Jakku, in search of a galaxy map that leads to the last Jedi, Luke Skywalker.
 After the battle is won, Phasma and the other stormtroopers execute the remaining villagers.
 Back on the Resurgent-class Star Destroyer Finalizer, she meets with stormtrooper FN-2187, and reprimands him for having removed his helmet without permission.
 FN-2187 later flees and frees Poe Dameron (who renames him Finn).
 Phasma is present when Finn's defection is discovered; she mentions that Finn had never committed any infractions in the past.
 Later, when Finn, Han Solo, and Chewbacca infiltrate Starkiller Base, they take Phasma hostage and pressure her to deactivate the base's shields, intending to drop her in the trash compactor.
-However, she escapes during the destruction of the base.
+However, she escapes during the destruction of the planet-converted superweapon.